-Choosing a boiler is not always easy, it is an important investment and can not be done lightly.
+Choosing the boiler is not always easy, it is an important investment and cannot be done lightly.

-In addition to the cost of the boiler, one must consider the impact on the energy bill and the savings opportunities offered by new technologies.
-How to proceed to choose the most responsive boiler for our needs?
+In addition to the cost of the boiler, the impact on the energy bill and the savings opportunities offered by new technologies must be considered.
+How to proceed to choose the boiler that best meets our needs?
 Let's see some issues.

 Analyze your needs

-The first step and perhaps the most important is a careful analysis of needs.
-We must keep in mind a number of variables:
+The first and perhaps most important step is a careful needs analysis.
+There are a number of variables to keep in mind:

 - Location of the building.
-Depending on the climatic zone in which the building is located we can choose the boiler with the appropriate power.
+Based on the climatic zone in which the building is located, we can choose the boiler with the appropriate power.

 - Requested services.
-We can use the boiler only for heating, or just to produce domestic hot water.
-If, on the other hand, the boiler is used for both functions, it is better to choose one with greater power.
+We can use the boiler only for heating, or only to produce domestic hot water.
+If, on the other hand, the boiler will be used for both functions, it is advisable to choose one with higher power.

 - Type of fuel available.
-The availability of fuel is a determining factor for the choice of the boiler.
-If no gas is available, other solutions such as heat pumps or biomass boilers can be evaluated
+The availability of the fuel is a determining factor for the choice of the boiler.
+If gas is not available, other solutions such as heat pumps or biomass boilers can be evaluated

 - What will be the type of radiating bodies.
-The latter may influence or be influenced by interior design that we're going to heat the home.
-However the modern condensing boilers can ensure excellent functionality and energy saving and in case of floor heating systems or radiant panels, which in the case of classic radiators.
+This last aspect can condition or be conditioned by the interior design of the house that we are going to heat.
+However, modern condensing boilers can ensure excellent functionality and energy saving and in case of floor heating systems or radiant panels, which in the case of classic radiators.

-The sizing of the heating system depends on the climate of the area in which the building is located, more precisely the temperature difference between inside and outside.
-Based on this data we will have to choose the boiler that can produce the necessary amount of heat.
+The size of the heating system depends on the climate of the area where the building is located, more precisely on the temperature range between inside and outside.
+Based on this data, we will have to choose the boiler capable of producing the required amount of heat.

-The law divides the Italian territory into climate zones, for each one defines the minimum external temperature, obtained on the basis of statistical observations of the minimum temperature that can actually be had and the behavior of the buildings.
-In the same way the law fixes the internal temperature, for the whole national territory.
-It can vary depending on the use of the building, in the case of residential housing is 20 degrees centigrade.
+The law divides the Italian territory into climate zones, for each one it defines the minimum external temperature, obtained on the basis of statistical observations of the minimum temperature that can actually be had and the behavior of the buildings.
+In the same way, the law sets the internal temperature for the whole national territory.
+It can vary according to the use of the building, in the case of residential homes it is 20 degrees centigrade.

-Depending on the climatic zone in which we are the minimum external temperature can vary from 5 to -20 degrees centigrade and the temperature range can vary from 15 to 40 degrees centigrade.
-So if in the hottest climatic zone I need a certain power to heat the rooms up to 20 °, in the coldest climatic zone I will need more than twice the power to get the same result.
+According to the climatic zone in which we are, the minimum external temperature can vary from 5 to -20 degrees centigrade and the temperature range can vary from 15 to 40 degrees centigrade.
+So if in the warmer climate zone I need a certain power to heat the rooms up to 20 °, in the colder climate zone I will need more than double the power to get the same result.

 - Dimension.
-The first feature of the building to be evaluated to choose the boiler is the magnitude of the environments of home.
-Obviously, the larger the environments are, the greater the energy required to heat them, but there are other aspects to be evaluated.
-For example, in the presence of large double-height mezzanine environments, it is preferable to provide a floor heating system to obtain a more uniform temperature.
+The first characteristic of the building to evaluate in order to choose the boiler is the magnitude of the environments of home.
+Obviously, the larger the rooms, the greater the energy required to heat them, but there are other aspects to consider.
+For example, in the presence of large double-height rooms with mezzanines, it is preferable to provide a floor heating system to have a more uniform temperature.
 Underfloor heating requires low temperature water, so we can choose one condensing boiler, which in these conditions offers better energy efficiency.

 - Construction period.
-If we are renovating an old building, built before the 1975, this will not have good thermal insulation.
-Unless they are planned, or have already been made interventions to improve energy performance.
-Due to the greater ease of heat dispersion we will have to oversize the heating system to achieve the desired thermal comfort.
+If we are renovating an old building, built before 1975, it will not have good thermal insulation.
+Unless interventions are planned or have already been made to improve energy performance.
+Due to the greater ease of heat dispersion, we will have to oversize the heating system to obtain the desired thermal comfort.

 - Exposure.
-If the rooms to be heated are exposed to the north, or in a position that causes low solar irradiation, more energy will be needed for heating, so we will have to choose a boiler with a higher output.
+If the rooms to be heated are exposed to the north, or in a position that causes low solar radiation, more energy will be required for heating, so we will have to choose a boiler with a higher power.

 - Degree of thermal insulation.
-The buildings of recent construction are generally made of materials and technologies that determine a good thermal insulation.
-We will however have to evaluate the heat requirement for our case so as to correctly calibrate the boiler power.
+Recently built buildings are generally made with materials and technologies that determine good thermal insulation.
+However, we will have to evaluate the heat requirement for our case in order to correctly calibrate the boiler power.

 heat pump or boiler?

-In recent years, the technological evolution has made another technology, heat pumps, interesting for use in the domestic heating system.
-The heat pump can take heat from water, air or soil and make it usable for heating.
+In recent years, technological evolution has made another technology, heat pumps, interesting for use in the domestic heating system.
+The heat pump can take heat from water, air or ground and make it usable to run the heating.
 The electricity consumed is not used directly to be transformed into heat, but to activate the mechanism that extracts heat from external sources.

 There are three types of heat pumps: air-water, water-water, ground-water.
-The most common type of heat pump is that air-water, it is more simple and economical installation, extracts heat from the outside air, but this is precisely its limit, in fact when the outside temperature drops close to or below zero the performance undergoes a sharp decline.
+The most common type of heat pump is the air-water one, it is simpler and cheaper to install, it extracts the heat from the outside air, but this is its limit, in fact when the outside temperature drops close to or below zero the performance undergoes a sharp decline.

-The other two types extracting heat from elements that have a much more constant temperature are less affected by this problem.
-On the other hand, if you need deep-set pipes through soil drilling, they are more difficult and expensive to install.
+The other two types, by extracting heat from elements that have a much more constant temperature, are less affected by this problem.
+On the other hand, since they need pipes inserted in depth, by drilling the ground, they are more difficult and expensive to install.

-Heat pumps produce water at low temperatures, they are suitable for systems with radiant panels or underfloor heating systems.
-They are well suited to operate in environments where the heating is on for many hours, without interruption.
+Heat pumps produce water at low temperatures and are suitable for systems with radiant panels or underfloor heating systems.
+They are well suited to operate in environments where the heating is on for many hours, without interruptions.

-Unlike the heat pump, the boiler is the component in which heat is transferred from a fuel in the combustion phase to a liquid.
-The liquid has the function of conveying the heat towards the radiating elements that will distribute it in the rooms to be heated.
+Unlike the heat pump, the boiler is the component in which the passage of heat from a fuel in the combustion phase to a liquid takes place.
+The liquid has the function of conveying the heat towards the radiant elements that will distribute it in the rooms to be heated.

 The evolution of the boiler is closely linked to that of fuels.
-Starting from coal, fuel in the solid state, it is passed to liquid fuels, then the gas.
-Remarkable are the differences both in the mode of supply and storage, either in the combustion mode.
+Starting from coal, a solid fuel, we moved on to liquid fuels, then to gas.
+There are notable differences both in the supply and storage methods and in the combustion methods.

-The condensing boiler is the most advanced type of gas boiler, choose condensing boiler means Also save up to 40% on your energy bill, if the boiler is combined with irradiation systems.
+The condensing boiler is the most advanced type of gas boiler, choosing the condensing boiler means Also save up to 40% on your energy bill, if the boiler is combined with radiant systems.
 The reason for saving is one greater energy efficiency.
 The condensing boiler via a component precisely said capacitor, is able to recover the residual heat of the exhaust fumes.

-A condensing boiler generally has a higher price than a traditional one, it is around the 1000 - 2000 euro, installation excluded, but this initial cost is amortized by energy savings.
+A condensing boiler generally has a higher price than a traditional one, it is around 1000 - 2000 euros, excluding installation, this initial cost is however amortized by energy savings.

 Parameters to be compared

-The technological evolution has allowed to equip the boiler with many new functions that improve the management of the heating system.
-The ultimate goal of this evolution is the optimization of consumption, therefore of energy saving.
+Technological evolution has made it possible to equip the boiler with many new functions that improve the management of the heating system.
+The ultimate goal of this evolution is to optimize consumption, therefore energy saving.

 There are many technical aspects that must be evaluated when choosing the boiler, for example, the modulation ratio, the compatibility with the thermoregulation accessories, the possible areas of management for large environments, the use of an external boiler for the production hot water.
 These issues clearly affect both the complexity of the system that the price, so you have to make an optimization of price and benefits on the basis of what are the needs.